dsp2003/clef/README.md

 + [M] Diamond can be crafted in Alloy Furnace from 2 diamond ores (recipe learned on picking up the diamond ore, was 4 diamond ores in EK and removed entirely in UG)

++ [R] Stone Axe, Stone Pickaxe and Stone Hoe can be crafted at Crafting Table.
+Note that Stone Pickaxe cannot be repaired.

++ [N] Emerald Ore will spawn in previously unvisited worlds with the same conditions as Diamond Ore, including the Rock Deposites and treasure chests

++ [N] Emerald can be crafted from 2 Emerald Ore in Alloy Furnace

++ [N] Emerald Drill and Emerald Pickaxe can be crafted from Emeralds in Metalwork Station and the Replicator (Sci-Fi Anvil)

++ [R] All pickaxes (except Stone Pickaxe) and drills have EK's durability values (which means they won't break so fast), block radius, tile damage and material costs (except pixel requirements):
+ - Copper Drill     (d: 1000 -> 3000, b: 2 -> 3, d: 1.5 -> 2.9)
+ - Silver Drill     (d: 1000 -> 3000, b: 2 -> 3, d: 2.0 -> 3.1)
+ - Golden Drill     (d: 1000 -> 3000, b: 2 -> 3, d: 2.5 -> 3.3)
+ - Diamond Drill    (d: 1000 -> 3000, b: 2 -> 3, d: 3.5 -> 3.7)
+ - Emerald Drill    (d: 3500, b: 3, d: 4.0)
+ - Platinum Drill   (d: 1000 -> 3000, b: 2 -> 3, d: 3.0 -> 3.5)
+ - Stone Pickaxe    (d: 5000, b: 3, d: 2.0, cannot be repaired)
+ - Copper Pickaxe   (d:  200 -> 7500)
+ - Silver Pickaxe   (d:  200 -> 7500)
+ - Golden Pickaxe   (d:  200 -> 7500)
+ - Diamond Pickaxe  (d:  350 -> 7500)
+ - Emerald Pickaxe  (d: 8000)
+ - Platinum Pickaxe (d: 200 -> 10000)

++ [R] Drills and pickaxes can be repaired with bars, ore and diamonds (open your inventory, equip tool, select ore/bar/diamond and right-click on the tool icon)

++ [N] Chainsaw can be crafted via Metalwork Station for 6 Durasteel Bar and 12 Steel Bar

 + [N] Core fragment ore can be crafted in Alloy Furnace from 10 Lava and 1 Oil (recipe learned on picking the Lava)

 + [N] Molten Core can be crafted from 2 iron bars and 10 core fragments (the recipe added to stone furnace upon pickup, originally was dropped by UFO boss in EK)